-STATUS: The County annually reports on the jobs/housing balance for the unincorporated community of Mountain House, which has been undergoing a significant amount of development.
-Additionally, the County, Cities within the County, local and regional agencies, businesses, and several public-private sector organizations developed the 2019-2024 Comprehensive Economic Development Strategy (CEDS) which includes information about existing and potential areas for industrial and commercial development, as well as available affordable housing opportunities.
+STATUS: The County annually reports on the jobs/housing balance for the unincorporated community of Mountain House, which has been undergoing a significant amount of development since its inception.
+As of July 1, 2024, Mountain House is now an incorporated city, and no longer under the County's jurisdiction.
+Additionally, the County, Cities within the County, local and regional agencies, businesses, and several public-private sector organizations developed the 2025-2030 Comprehensive Economic Development Strategy (CEDS) which includes information about existing and potential areas for industrial and commercial development, as well as available affordable housing opportunities.